sleeping

 Hold space.
 Speak.

 Press and hold space, say what you want, let go.
-Or hit ⌘⇧J from anywhere on your Mac.
-It listens, thinks, and talks back.
+Or hit ⌃⌥⌘ from anywhere on your Mac.
+A soft chime tells you it heard — then it thinks, and talks back.
+If it runs off with the wrong idea, say stop.
+It stops.
+Mid-sentence, mid-task, instantly.
 And when you'd rather write than talk, dictation mode types your words into any app.

 sim · voice